Contents of Volumes Published to Date

 Debra Taylor, "Fatal Missteps: Death in Hogarth's Engravings"

-James P. Myers, Jr., "Torture, Scalping, and Desecration of the Dead on Pennsylvania's
+James P. Myers, Jr., "Torture, Scalping, and Desecration of the Dead on Pennsylvania's Pre-Revolutionary War Frontier"

 Lance Wilcox, "Healing the Lacerated Mind: Samuel Johnson's Strategies of Consolation"